MichelleG045/JazzyFS/README.md

 1. **Confidence decay rate detection** — if confidence drops sharply in a single read, prefetching stops immediately rather than waiting several reads for the heuristic to catch up
 2. **Seek-distance suppression** — large byte jumps are measured directly and suppress prefetching because speculative sequential reads are unlikely to be useful
-3. **Observability through sonification** — seek distance, phase, confidence, and prefetch mode are mapped to audible signals so operators can hear filesystem behavior
+3. **Observability through sonification** — seek distance, phase, confidence, and prefetch mode are mapped to musical signals so operators can hear filesystem behavior

 JazzyFS is implemented as a FUSE filesystem in Python, runs cross-platform on Linux ext4 and macOS APFS, and requires no kernel modification.